coronel08/flashcard_quiz/README.md

     * [ ] Convert from class to functions.
 * [ ] Add tokens and authorization and other things to api.
 * [ ] Dockerize database and django

 * [ ] Add to react notes
     * [ ] Using useEffect hook instead of componentDidMount [Stack Overflow](https://stackoverflow.com/questions/53945763/componentdidmount-equivalent-on-a-react-function-hooks-component) useEffect with async() [WebDev blog](https://thewebdev.info/2020/05/05/react-hooks-equivalent-of-componentdidmount/)
-* [ ] Add to Django Notes
+* [x] Add to Django Notes
-    * [ ] Django views.py using ModelViewSet with main urls.py[stackoverflow](https://stackoverflow.com/questions/18194603/django-rest-custom-url-in-a-modelviewset)
+    * [x] Django views using ModelViewSet with main urls [stackoverflow](https://stackoverflow.com/questions/18194603/django-rest-custom-url-in-a-modelviewset)
 * [ ] Can try deploying into [learn Django deployment options](https://learndjango.com/tutorials/django-hosting-deployment-options)
     * Heroku
     * PythonAnywhere